KBNVSATYASAI/Online-Voting-System/README.md

+The Online Voting System is a web-based application designed to enable secure and convenient voting in elections, polls, and other voting events.
+It serves as a user-friendly platform where eligible voters can cast their votes electronically, ensuring accuracy, transparency, and accessibility in the voting process.
+The system aims to simplify voting procedures, reduce voting-related errors, and encourage higher voter participation.

 Creating an online voting system using Python web development with Django involves several steps.
 Below is a summarized overview of the process:

 Setup Django Project: